-In terms of pay, the remuneration system makes a distinction between those employees who are subject to the framework collective agreement for the private banking industry by way of reference in the employment contract (non-exempt staff) and those employees whose remuneration is in excess of the collective agreement (exempt staff).
+In terms of pay, Berenberg's remuneration system in Germany makes a distinction in fixed salary between those employees who are subject to the framework collective agreement by way of reference in the employment contract (non-exempt staff) and those employees whose remuneration is in excess of the collective agreement (exempt staff).

-In the case of the non-exempt staff, the size of the gross monthly salary is based on their tariff group and length of service.
-In addition, non-exempt staff receive a contractually agreed 13th month's salary.
+The collective agreements for the private banking industry apply to the non-exempt staff by reference in their employment contracts.
+The size of the gross monthly salary is based on their tariff group and length of service.
+This amount is disbursed to the non-exempt staff on the 15th of each month.